uw-dims/dims-tp/docs/source/schedules.rst

-   environment and other equipment, system debugging, orientation, and familiarization Collection of database/data file values, input values, and other operational data needed for the testing Conducting the tests, including planned retesting Preparation, review, and approval of the Software Test Report (STR)
+   environment and other equipment, system debugging, orientation, and familiarization Collection of database/data file values, input values, and other operational data needed for the testing Conducting the tests, including planned re-testing Preparation, review, and approval of the Software Test Report (STR)

 ..